ConeDragon/docs/building/tooling/representers/README.md

 The simplest Representer is one that merely returns the solution's source code.
 However, as our goal is to have the same representation for solutions only differing in non-essential details, the Representer should apply one or more [normalizations](/docs/building/tooling/representers/normalization).

-Once we have a normalized representation for a solution, a team of vetted mentors will look at the solution and comment on it (if needed).
+Once we have a normalized representation of a solution, a team of vetted mentors will look at the solution and comment on it (if needed).
 These comments will then automatically be submitted to each new solution with the same representation.
 A notification will be sent for old solutions with a matching representation.